unoplatform/uno.extensions/doc/Learn/Mvux/Tutorials/HowTo-ListFeed.md

 ## PeopleApp Sample

-You can find the code of this tutorial here: https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/PeopleApp
+You can find the code of this tutorial [here](https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/PeopleApp).

 ## Create the Model